-Currently, the Chair of the North Dorset Liberal Democrats is Fiona Leacock, the secretary is Christopher Townley and the treasurer is David Webb.
+Currently, the Chair of the North Dorset Liberal Democrats is Fiona Leacock and the treasurer is David Webb.
+We have a vacancy for the Secretary.
 The active team also includes the volunteers who deliver membership services and ensure adherence to data protection and campaigning rules and protocols.
 The team is also focused on local party development and on identifying and addressing the key issues and concerns of the people and communities of North Dorset.

 Every input or offer of support is welcome from across all parts of the constituency and from each and every diversity.
 If you would like to join in and have your say, please contact us here

 I live in Shaftesbury and chair the Maltings Residents Association, I am a retired Magazine Printer and Union Official at National level.
 At present and for the past 20 years I have promoted Music and as the Main Organiser for Wessex Acoustic Folk club I run music events in Blandford.
 I have been on the Noth Doret Lib Dem Executive for four years with a strong belief in having strong links with the EU.